BenjaminNelan/PwnedPasswordChecker/README.md

 6. If the password is found in the list an error message is shown to the user and they are informed that the password has been breached:

 >That password is not secure.
-If you use that password on other sites,
+If you use it on other sites,
 you should _change it immediately_
 Please enter a different password.
 [Learn more](https://haveibeenpwned.com/Passwords)